onconova/onconova/pop-docs/docs/index.md

       ---

-      Ensure compliance with data protection regulations with HIPAA- and GDPR-based data anonymization.
+      Protect privacy and ensure compliance with data anonymization.

   -   :material-scale-balance:{ .lg .middle } __Easy to Use__